lkodinsson/MARS/Core/Characters/Maneuvers.md

 This maneuver may also be performed to pre-apply a single use poison to a weapon that inflicts the same effect.
 Instead, just make a medicine check to pre-determine the difficulty to resist the poison.

-Performing this maneuver can only be done with access to a pre-made poison, or materials that can be used to approximate a poison.
+Performing this maneuver can only be done with access to a pre-made poison or materials that can be used to approximate a poison.

 ## Precise Strike